$19 a Month to St. Jude’s: How Much Goes to the Kids

 - St. Jude Children’s Research Hospital, Inc. (the hospital/treatment arm known as St. Jude’s

 ALSAC’s sole purpose is to support the hospital.
-They raise funds and spend 29 cents over every dollar ($5.51 of $19) on fundraising functional expenses and keep 21 cents ($3.99 of $19) for their net fund balance, leaving 50 cents ($9.50 of $19) for the hospital.
+They raise funds and spend 29 cents of every dollar ($5.51 of $19) on fundraising functional expenses and keep 21 cents ($3.99 of $19) for their net fund balance, leaving 50 cents ($9.50 of $19) for the hospital.
 The hospital spends 43 cents ($8.17 of $19) of that dollar on functional expenses of the hospital leaving 7 cents ($1.33) for their fund balance (like a savings account).

 On an annual basis, a $19 per month contribution is $228 which is spent as follows: